Report a traffic light, sign or signal fault

 - An accurate location (including landmarks, house numbers or road junctions)

-- The ID number, usually found on a sticker or painted on the column (if available)
+- The ID number, usually found on a sticker or painted on the column, pole or signal box (if available)

 Please ensure you do not put yourself or anyone else in danger when obtaining details about the fault.